-- Mineral exploration in the Mt Isa region of north-western Queensland; and - Identification and assessment of project opportunities for acquisition, in a manner consistent with the Business Plan adopted by the Board of CYU in April 2014.
+- Mineral exploration in the Mount Isa region of north-western Queensland; and - Identification and assessment of project opportunities for acquisition especially in the Democratic Republic of Congo, Africa (DRC), in a manner consistent with the Business Plan adopted by the Board of CYU in April 2014.
+The CYU Board also adopted an exploration criterion of at least one million tonnes (1Mt) of contained copper (or copper equivalent minerals) for its future exploration activities.